• Skip to primary navigation

 Instructions

-• In a bowl combine all-purpose flour, salt, baking soda, garlic powder, yogurt, and oil.
+• Prepare the Dough: In a large bowl, combine all-purpose flour, salt, baking soda, garlic powder, yogurt, and oil.

-• In a separate bowl, mix freshly chopped garlic, butter, and fresh coriander or cilantro until well combined.
+• Make Garlic Butter: In a small bowl, mix melted butter, finely chopped garlic, and fresh cilantro or coriander.

 Video